-Educator professional development focused on strategies that impact participation and success Component IB standards and practices Professional learning improves the design, use and analysis of assessments for the DP/CP to prepare a greater number of underrepresented students for success.
-The school's resources and support structures ensure the implementation of the IB programme(s).
-(Standard B2) Collaborative planning and reflection supports the implementation of the IB programme(s).
-(Standard C1) Assessment at the school reflects IB assessment philosophy.
-(Standard C4)
+Educator professional development focused on strategies that impact participation and success Component 2020 IB standards and practices Professional learning improves the design, use and analysis of assessments for the DP/CP to prepare a greater number of underrepresented students for success.
+The school provides time and other resources for teachers to collaborate effectively in the implementation of IB programme(s).
+(Teacher support 3) The school secures access to an IB education for the broadest possible range of students.
+(Culture 1) The school implements, communicates and regularly reviews an assessment policy or policies to help create a culture of continuous learning and growth.
+(Culture 5)

 Students and families Teachers and counsellors School and district administrators Students are encouraged to set learning goals for themselves based on assessment outcomes.
-Students experience criterion-related assessment aligned to DP/CP objectives in all academic courses at all grade levels.
+Students experience criterion- related assessment aligned to DP/CP objectives in all academic courses at all grade levels.
 Families have opportunities to review and discuss assessment data with school staff to understand students' needs and performance levels.
 Teachers use assessment data to determine concepts that students find challenging, and identify those that require further teaching.
 Teachers work collaboratively to design new instructional strategies that will meet student needs identified by formal and informal assessment outcomes.
 Teachers use inclusive assessment methods that are an appropriate measure for the expected learning and are free of bias.
 School administrators regularly join teachers in the review of school-based assessment data for grade levels or subject areas.
 School administrators provide data in formats that are easy for collaborative teams to review, and ensure analysis of quarterly summative assessment data in the DP/CP.
 School administrators ensure that disaggregated assessment data are made available to teachers within a reasonable time frame.
 School administrators communicate with their district to access relevant data stored at the district level.